sommerharris/sommerharris.github.io/_posts/2022-07-25-Week10:SummerConclusion.md

 * The fourth goal, learning about scrum, we began early on in the summer and were able to practices the principals from it for the rest of the project.

 Some questions I asked myself in the first week were do I want to do research? do I understand how one does research?
+I now feel equipped to ask better, more insightful research questions, and conduct original research in computer science.
+I am interested in conducting research in general, but still curious about what research looks like when applied to different disciplines.